 Through theoretical lectures and hands-on laboratory exercises and group project work, students will learn to work with Database Management Systems such as Microsoft Access, MySQL and SQL Server.
 Students will gain knowledge of the various components of a Relational Database Management System.
-In addition, students will learn how to design and implement a Database using Microsoft Access, MySQL or Oracle.
-Finally, students will learn how to use Structured Query Language (SQL), Entity Relationship (E-R) Modeling, Normalization of Database Tables and Database Design.
+In addition, students will learn how to design and implement a Database using Microsoft Access and MySQL .
+Finally, students will learn how to use Structured Query Language (SQL0 and Normalization of Database Tables

-This subject is the second of a three-part comprehensive introduction to the Fields of Telecommunications and Data Communications.
-It begins by reviewing Data and Voice Communication and its various concepts and technologies.
-It then focuses on Packet and Circuit Switching, WAN Technologies such as X.25, Frame Relay, ISDN and broadband Wide Area Networks.
-The subject then introduces students to the Cisco-supported networking technologies, and to help them understand these it requires them to design networks and configure Cisco Routers.
+This course is the second of a three-part comprehensive introduction to the Fields of Telecommunications and Data Communications.
+The course introduces students to networking technologies to design networks and configure routers.
+In this course, students begin by reviewing Data and Voice Communication and its various concepts and technologies.
+It then focuses on Packet and Circuit Switching, and WAN Technologies.

 EAC397 - Business Report Writing

-This business communications subject for Computer Studies students builds on the written and oral communications, teamwork, personal management and critical thinking skills developed in earlier courses in the CPA/CPD/CPAC/CNS/CTY programs.
+This business communications course for Computer Studies students builds on the written and oral communications, teamwork, personal management and critical thinking skills developed in earlier courses in the CPA/CPD/CPAC/CNS/CTY programs.

 Through team and individual projects with a program focus, students will learn the essentials of career management, as well as practise the skills that they will need in the workplace to communicate effectively with customers, co-workers and management.